Pandeyji016/Stock-Management-/README.md

 # Stock Management System

 ## Overview
 The Stock Management System is a Java-based application designed to manage stock inventories for businesses.
 It allows users to add, update, remove, and view stock items.
-Additionally, it offers basic features for tracking inventory levels and generating reports.
+Additionally, it offers basic features for tracking inventory levels and generating report.

 ## Features
 - **Add new stock items**